-There are many different types of radiation – from the light that comes from the sun to the heat that is constantly coming off our bodies.
-But when talking about radiation and cancer risk, it is often x-rays and gamma rays that people think about.
+There are many types of radiation – from the light that comes from the sun to the heat that our bodies constantly give off.
+But when it comes to cancer risk, people are most often concerned about x-rays and gamma rays.

 X-rays and gamma rays can come from natural sources, such as radon gas, radioactive elements in the earth, and cosmic rays that hit the earth from outer space.
 But this type of radiation can also be man-made.
-X-rays and gamma rays are created in power plants for nuclear energy, and are also used in smaller amounts for medical imaging tests, cancer treatment, food irradiation, and airport security scanners.
+X-rays and gamma rays are created in nuclear power plants, and are also used in smaller amounts for things like medical imaging tests, cancer treatment, and food irradiation.

-X-rays and gamma rays are both types of high energy (high frequency) electromagnetic radiation.
-They are packets of energy that have no charge or mass (weight).
-These packets of energy are known as photons.
-Because X-rays and gamma rays have the same properties and health effects, they are grouped together in this document.
+X-rays and gamma rays are in packets of energy known as photons.
+Because X-rays and gamma rays have the same properties and health effects, they are grouped together here.

 Gamma rays and x-rays aren’t the only kinds of ionizing radiation.
-Some types of ultraviolet (UV) radiation are also ionizing.
+Some higher energy ultraviolet (UV) rays are also ionizing.
 Ionizing radiation can also exist in particle form, such as protons, neutrons, and alpha and beta particles.

-Radiation exposure can be expressed in certain units.
+Radiation exposure dose can be expressed in different ways.

 For x-rays and gamma rays (and beta particles), the equivalent dose in Sv is the same as the absorbed dose in Gy.

 Less common radiation dose units include rads, rems, and roentgens.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.